When I recently decided to focus my efforts on growing this blog, I have to admit I asked myself the same question. Is blogging dead?

 - Pin at the right times.
 Try to pin when your target audience is online.
 Check your Pinterest analytics to find your audience demographics, but a safe bet is Saturday mornings for most audiences and Friday afternoons for fashion and retail.
 Try to avoid pinning during standard work hours.

 - Use the 80/20 rule.
 Don’t just pin your posts; try to pin things your audience will find helpful.
 A good rule of thumb is to pin 20% of your posts and 80% of others’ material (usually by repinning other pins you see).

 - Join a group board.
 Search tools like PinGroupie to find community boards in your niche where you can pin to get more exposure and traffic.

 PINGROUPIE – Pinterest Group Boards & Analytics

 - Create a video to accompany each blog post.
-Tools like InVideo can convert portions of your articles into videos using a YouTube-friendly template.
+Tools can convert portions of your articles into videos using a YouTube-friendly template.
 Your text will become subtitles, and the tool will use stock photos and music to make the video visually engaging.